microsoft/MIDI/docs/developer-docs/consuming-midi-api.md

 ## Consuming from Rust / RS WinRT

-We will provide more information in the future.
-However, you will follow a similar approach to C++ using windows-rs instead of C++/WinRT.
+You will follow a similar approach to C++ using windows-rs instead of C++/WinRT.
 Note that the Rust WinRT tools are newer and are still in active development.
 Supporting non-Windows SDK winmd files is or will be supported, but is not intuitive at the moment. **There is no existing crate for Windows MIDI Services right now.**

 * [Getting Started with windows-rs](https://kennykerr.ca/rust-getting-started/)
 * [Rust for Windows and the windows crate](https://learn.microsoft.com/windows/dev-environment/rust/rust-for-windows)